-My name is Erin (aka Grishno) and I was the first transgender person to document their transition on YouTube.
-Today I manage the longest running YouTube channel focused on issues effecting transgender and gender non-conforming people.
+I got my start in activism in 2006, when I was the first transgender person to document their transition on YouTube.
+Today, nearly 10 years later, I manage the longest running YouTube channel focused on issues effecting transgender and gender non-conforming people.
 I do this work, and it is work, because I know it can make a difference in peoples lives.
 I have seen, first-hand, the impact that my videos have had on the lives of trans people across the globe.
 These experiences have transformed my life, and continue driving everything I do.

 I believe in a world where Transgender and Gender Non-Conforming people are free to live authentic lives, free from prejudice and fear.
 I have dedicated my life to making this world a reality.
 I hope you will join me in this work.